Shell64/MajorisLang/README.md

 UTF-8 for variable names must be supported.
 The language however reserves its right for exclusive usage of any keyword, syntax or operator.
 These can not be declared as variable name (except for foreign compiled name objects).

 #### Variable shadowing:
-Variable shadowing is not allowed and compiler will error with any variable declaration masking another.
+Variable shadowing is not allowed and compiler will error when any variable declaration masking another.
 Structs expands are allowed to replace any other declaration or initialization inherited.

 #### Data types implementations:
 ###### void: